 These are the employees who were performing and you saw a bright future for them.
 You’ve spent time hiring them, training them and then they left.
 This can be the worst-case scenario and it’s important to prevent it from repeating!
 Consider implementing a practice of stay interviews to continually seek insight into what is important to the employee and how your company can keep them engaged.
 Most people are familiar with exit interviews.
 It’s important to understand why someone is leaving but it’s even more useful to understand what makes people stay.
-To learn more about stay interviews, be sure to register for the upcoming webinar.
+To learn more, be sure to watch our webinar recording on stay interviews.

 You’re not sure why people are leaving.

 Regardless of their level of performance, you don’t have an understanding of why you continue to lose employees.
 If this is the case, invest some time in figuring this out!
 Be open to honest feedback knowing it’s for the good of your organization to figure out why people leave.

 Conduct exit interviews.
 Make the most of your time by having planned routine questions to ask whenever someone leaves your company.